Data Products » Restricted Data » Narrative

 Overview.
 Although some HRS datasets are unrestricted, other HRS datasets are restricted, and are available only under specific contractual conditions.
 This sub-section of the HRS Public Web site is designed to serve researchers who wish to gain access to such restricted datasets.

 Preliminary Steps.
 Having reviewed the What's Available (Restricted) page and selected a dataset of interest (see the Order Form), a researcher who meets eligibility requirements should begin the application process by reviewing the application materials and procedures.
-If the researcher decides to go forward, s/he should submit an preliminary application package containing a short (1-3 page) research proposal and a data protection plan.
-Note: Be sure to submit the Order Form with your application so that we know what files you are asking for.
+If the researcher decides to go forward, s/he should submit an preliminary application package containing a short (1-3 page) research proposal and a data protection plan which must include the Data Protection Plan Checklist.
+Note: Be sure to submit the Restricted Data Products Order Form and CMS Order Form (if applicable) with your application so that we know what files you are asking for.

-When the application is received by HRS, it is logged and scheduled for review by the HRS Data Confidentiality Committee Working Group (DCC-WG).
-If problems are found with the application, the DCC-WG will contact the researcher and work with him/her to resolve them.
-Once the application is complete, the DCC-WG will notify the researcher that s/he may submit the application to his/her local Institutional Review Board and/or Contracting Authority for review.
+When the application is received by HRS, it is logged and scheduled for review by the Case Review Group (CRG).
+If problems are found with the application, the CRG will contact the researcher and work with him/her to resolve them.
+Once the application is complete, the CRG will notify the researcher that s/he may submit the application to his/her local Institutional Review Board and/or Contracting Authority for review.
 Once the researcher obtains approval from the local IRB s/he should submit the signed originals of the institutional approval documents to the HRS.

 Final Review.
 At this point the application is complete and it is forwarded to the full Data Confidentiality Committee (DCC) for review and approval.
 If approval is granted by the DCC, the Principal Investigator of the HRS will sign the restricted data agreement, and the restricted data product(s) will be sent to the researcher.
 Once the researcher acknowledges receipt of the product(s), access codes will be forwarded by HRS staff and work can commence.